- Chart

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives have focused on optimizing its operational footprint, investing in the expansion of its low-GWP refrigerant production capacity, and advancing its portfolio of sustainable solutions.
-The company has also been actively managing its environmental liabilities through remediation and legal settlements, which are crucial for long-term stability and growth.
-Strategic focus remains on leveraging its innovation capabilities and market leadership.
+Recent Initiatives: Recent initiatives have focused on operational efficiency, cost optimization, and advancing its portfolio of sustainable products.
+The company has also been actively managing its environmental liabilities and seeking resolutions to ongoing legal matters.

 Summary